margaretmf/margaretmf.github.io/keycreativewriting.md

 I am a body in a sea of bodies learning to be free.

-I am a heart in a sea of hearts crying out to love more.
+I am a heart in a sea of hearts seeking to love more.

 I am a set of eyes in a sea of eyes looking to see the good.